fbpx

 This implies that the prediction should not be based merely on a hunch or a gut feeling.
 Rather, it should be backed by strong logic.

-This would answer: Is it possible to reach the prediction based on defined parameters?
+This would answer: Can the prediction be reached based on defined parameters?

 It should have a proof-of-concept (POC).

-This implies that there should be a realizable proof-of-concept that can prove why the prediction will come true in the future.
-Perhaps some previous use-cases that help in substantiating the reason behind the prediction.
+This implies that there should be a realizable proof-of-concept that can prove why the prediction will come true.
+Perhaps some previous use cases help substantiate the reason behind the prediction.

-This would answer: How is the prediction realizable?
+This would answer the question: How is the prediction realizable?

 These three rules of thumb can be set up around the edges of a Future Triangle (as shown below):

-Now, time to put this framework to test.
+Now, it’s time to put this framework to the test.

-So, going by our Future Triangle, the first and foremost thing we have to do is decide on a GOAL.
+So, going by our Future Triangle, the first and foremost thing we must do is decide on a GOAL.
 For this test, we will pick this goal –

-How can you predict which patents (i.e. technologies) of your competitor are going to appear in their products?
+How can you predict which competitors’ patents (i.e., technologies) will appear in their products?

-Before we move to the other pillars and try to actually predict the future, let’s talk about why it is important and moreover difficult to predict this.
+Before we move to the other pillars and try to predict the future, let’s talk about why it is important and difficult.

-Why is it difficult: A lot of your competitors might be filing a good number of patents every month or every year.
-Even though you might have an Intellectual Property team, at times it can be difficult for them to sieve through those patents, connect the dots technology-wise and uncover where the competitor is heading, and what they are going to add to their flagship products.
+Why is it difficult?
+Many of your competitors might be filing a good number of patents every month or every year.
+Even though you might have an Intellectual Property team, at times, it can be difficult for them to sieve through those patents, connect the dots technology-wise, and uncover where the competitor is heading and what they will add to their flagship products.

 Take the Apple-Google scenario itself.
-Say, you are a counsel from Apple.
-Your team analyses 100 recent patents filed by Google and comes up with a list of 10 new products/features that Google is going to launch in the near future.
-But wait, is this prediction wise?
+Say you are an Apple counsel.
+Your team analyses 100 recent patents filed by Google and comes up with a list of 10 new products/features that Google will launch soon.
+But wait, is this prediction-wise?

-If Google has filed 5K patents in a couple of years, are you going to take all them into account and decide to keep an eye out for all 500 products/features that you are getting out of them?
-Here for the sake of sanity, we assumed that 1 product/feature is covered by 10 patents.
-But in reality, the scenario is much complex.
+If Google has filed 5K patents in a couple of years, will you consider them all and decide to keep an eye out for all 500 products/features you are getting out of them?
+Here, for sanity, we assumed that 1 product/feature is covered by 10 patents.
+But in reality, the scenario is much more complex.
 Sometimes, even 1 patent can cover multiple products/features.

 This is where the future triangle framework can help, factoring in certainty.
-Now we will shift our focus to the other two pillars.
-So, we are going to list numerous logic-based criteria aligned with our goal.
-And lastly, for the POC, we are going to look at some use-cases picked out from history to prove our point.
+Now, we will shift our focus to the other two pillars.
+So, we will list numerous logic-based criteria aligned with our goal.
+Lastly, for the POC, we will look at some use cases picked out from history to prove our point.

 If the patent has been filed by the Head of R&D or a CXO.